shadowbq/matrix.dot.files/docs/README.secrets.md

+# Secrets

+We should never store unecrypted secrets on our machines.

+**This is bad®.**

+## The IDEA

+Store secrets as ENVs on a file (`.bash_secrets`) that can be sourced from Bash, but dont write the file to the harddrive.
+Instead write it encrypted as (` ~/.bash_encrypted`) and decrypt and source it as needed.

-# Load Secrets from an Encrypted file
+## Load Secrets from an Encrypted file
 Given that you have a GPG KEY `0123456789ABCDEF0123456789ABCDEF`:

 ```